This set of Bioinformatics Multiple Choice Questions & Answers (MCQs) focuses on “Ab Initio Protein Structural Prediction & Homology Modeling”.

 d) The template selection involves searching the Protein Data Bank (PDB) for homologous proteins with determined structures

 Explanation: The search can be performed using a heuristic pair wise alignment search program such as BLAST or FASTA.
-However, the use of dynamic programming based search programs such as SSEARCH or ScanPS can result in more sensitive search results.
+However, the use of dynamic programming based search programs such as SEARCH or ScanPS can result in more sensitive search results.
 The relatively small size of the structural database means that the search time using the exhaustive method is still within reasonable limits, while giving a more sensitive result to ensure the best possible similarity hits.

 3. Which of the following is untrue about Sequence Alignment Step?